le717/CRTC/README.md

 How It Works
 ------------

-Currently, it only supports the Cycles Engine and rendering with tiles.
-Support for Progressive Refinement and Blender Engine is planned if possible.
+Currently, it supports the Cycles Engine with Tiles and the Progressive Refine method.
+Blender Engine support is planned if possible.

 You simply need to input the number of tiles it takes to render your image, and how long it takes to render a single tile.
 This info can easily be found in the Render Window. **Render Time Calculator** will then calculate an approximate render time.
 If you are rendering an animation (AKA video or "multi-frame"